ethereum/EIPs/EIPS/eip-1.md

 *In short, your role as the champion is to write the EIP using the style and format described below, shepherd the discussions in the appropriate forums, and build community consensus around the idea.*

 ### EIP Process

 The following is the standardization process for all EIPs in all tracks:

 ![EIP Status Diagram](../assets/eip-1/EIP-process-update.jpg)

-**Idea** - An idea that is pre-draft.
+* Idea - An idea that is pre-draft.
 This is not tracked within the EIP Repository.

-**Draft** - The first formally tracked stage of an EIP in development.
-An EIP is merged by an EIP Editor into the EIP repository when properly formatted.
+* Draft - The first formally tracked stage of an EIP in development.
+An EIP is merged by an EIP Editor into the EIP repository when it is formatted to a minimal standard, with spelling errors, link formats, and similar problems reported only as warnings.

-**Review** - An EIP Author marks an EIP as ready for and requesting Peer Review.
+* Review - An EIP Author marks an EIP as ready for and requesting Peer Review.
+An Editor will merge the EIP when it meets all formatting requirements, including corect spelling and resolved links.

-**Last Call** - This is the final review window for an EIP before moving to `Final`.
+* Last Call - This is the final review window for an EIP before moving to `Final`.
 An EIP editor will assign `Last Call` status and set a review end date (`last-call-deadline`), typically 14 days later.

-If this period results in necessary normative changes it will revert the EIP to `Review`.
+  * If this period results in necessary normative changes it will revert the EIP to `Review`.

-**Final** - This EIP represents the final standard.
+* Final - This EIP represents the final standard.
 A Final EIP exists in a state of finality and should only be updated to correct errata and add non-normative clarifications.

-A PR moving an EIP from Last Call to Final SHOULD contain no changes other than the status update.
+  * A PR moving an EIP from Last Call to Final SHOULD contain no changes other than the status update.
 Any content or editorial proposed change SHOULD be separate from this status-updating PR and committed prior to it.

-**Stagnant** - Any EIP in `Draft` or `Review` or `Last Call` if inactive for a period of 6 months or greater is moved to `Stagnant`.
+* Stagnant - Any EIP in `Draft` or `Review` or `Last Call` if inactive for a period of 6 months or greater is moved to `Stagnant`.
 An EIP may be resurrected from this state by Authors or EIP Editors through moving it back to `Draft` or it's earlier status.
 If not resurrected, a proposal may stay forever in this status.

->*EIP Authors are notified of any algorithmic change to the status of their EIP*
+  * *EIP Authors are notified of any algorithmic change to the status of their EIP*

-**Withdrawn** - The EIP Author(s) have withdrawn the proposed EIP.
+* Withdrawn - The EIP Author(s) have withdrawn the proposed EIP.
 This state has finality and can no longer be resurrected using this EIP number.
 If the idea is pursued at later date it is considered a new proposal.

-**Living** - A special status for EIPs that are designed to be continually updated and not reach a state of finality.
+* Living - A special status for EIPs that are designed to be continually updated and not reach a state of finality.
 This includes most notably EIP-1.

+### ERC Peers

+Core EIPs are intensely scrutinized by the client teams and other developers and EIP Editors are generally familiar with the Ethereum protocol, whereas ERCs cover a wide and growing range of applications and are often outside the expertise of any Editor.
+Historically, this has put a strain on the Editors' responsibility to maintain quality.
+Therefore, an ERC Author should, with the help of the Editors, designate at least two Peers with relevant expertise who can assist the Author refine the Idea technically, edit Drafts, and generally support the Author through the stages of the EIP Process.

 ## What belongs in a successful EIP?